PIA (Private Internet Access) review (2019) – A Well-secured, Low-priced Service

-The website of Private Internet Access contains a truck-load of information, conveniently distributed under different headers.
+The website of Private Internet Access contains a truck-load of information, conveniently seperated into clear menu-items.
 The homepage provides a summary of the most important information on their service, which includes reasons for using a VPN, a short video explaining what a VPN does, the prices of their various subscriptions, the different features of PIA, and some reviews.
-That’s a lot to take in, but manageable because it’s presented in different blocks.

 Using the menu at the top, you can access the other parts of the website.
 Here, you learn more about how a VPN works and what the server network of PIA looks like.
 Additionally, you’ll find the downloads, customer service, blogs, and the log-in page for your personal account.
 The website is (almost entirely) available in multiple languages.

 Creating an account is very easy and happens automatically when you register for a subscription.
 You can do this by selecting one of the subscriptions on the homepage or by clicking on ‘Register now’ in the menu.
 Select your subscription, select the payment method, and complete the registration by filling in the rest of the information needed.
 All you have to do now is download the software.

 The PIA software can be downloaded for Windows, MacOS, Linux, iOS and Android.
 There are also extensions for Chrome, Firefox and Opera.
 PIA is therefore compatible with nearly all devices.
 The ‘Download’ page of the website of PIA shows you all your options neatly displayed.
 Simply click the right operating system to download the relevant file.